panosz/git_tutorial_for_fusion/README.md

 - Download and install `Sublime Merge` git client [here](https://www.sublimemerge.com/)

-## Setup
+## Quick Start

+### Setup a local repository
 - Create a new folder for your project and type
 ```shell
 git init
 ```
 This will create a .git subfolder

 - type
 ```shell
 git status
 ```
-This will print a message:
+This will print a message like the following:

     On branch <branch_name>